 But it gets worse.
 Since the lower-functioning codependent has a less absolute pathology, the negativity they suffer in the situation is likewise less, because they are more able to access their own desires, and therefore, satisfy their needs in some capacity or another, or at least compensate for the loss of the cookie.
 The awareness that they would rather be self-interested is more present, and will therefore manifest in self-interested actions that serve to compensate them for their forced passivity.
 However, the higher-functioning codependent has no awareness that they even wanted the cookie.
 So when they experience rootless negative emotion after the event, the only thing they have to associate to it is what they perceive to be an act of love.

-Think about it – imaging sitting next to another person and offering them the last piece of pie because it makes you feel good.
+Think about it – imagine sitting next to another person and offering them the last piece of pie because it makes you feel good.
 Then afterwards, just feeling terrible.
-No clue why, no clear resentment even towards the other person – you just feel low, or bad, and everyone around you somehow contributes to this feeling.
+No clue why, with no clear resentment towards the other person – you just feel low, or bad, and everyone around you somehow contributes to this feeling.

 No matter how much someone pats you on the back to tell you that you’re a sweet, kind person, that you should take shelter in that belief, and that the world hasn’t treated you right, but you’re a lovely, caring person, there is no way for you to escape feeling low.
 Yet, at the same time, you do enjoy being kind to others, and want to keep doing it.